Skip navigation

 Medicine safety during your hospital stay

-Medicine safety requires that you get the right medicine, the right dose, at the right times.
+Medicine safety requires that you get the right medicine, the right dose, by the right route, at the right times.
 During your hospital stay, your health care team needs to follow many steps to make sure this happens.

 Medicine Safety While You're in the Hospital